Ayushparikh-code/Web-dev-mini-projects/breaking-bad-characters/README.md

 # Breaking Bad Characters - React Application

-### About the Project
+## About the Project
-A single page web application that uses the breaking bad API to show and filter characters from the show
+A single page web application that uses the breaking bad API to display and filter characters from the show

-### Technologies
+## Technologies

 - React
   - Hooks